Introduction

 . - Hor Tuck Loon has a massive amount of material on his Soundcloud.

-. - This article from Gil Fronsdal on Mindfulness of Attitude has helped many meditators get a better understanding of what is meant by “Attitude.”
+. - While not SUT-style, this article from Gil Fronsdal on Mindfulness of Attitude has helped many meditators get a better understanding of what is meant by “Attitude.”

-- Andrea Fella’s website has about 20 written reflections on this style of practice, including an “Awareness and Wisdom Meditation Instruction Booklet.”
+- Andrea Fella’s website has about 20 written reflections on this style of practice.
 Scroll to the bottom of the page for the writings.

 May this guide be of great fruit and benefit to your practice!
 If there are any resources you think would be good to add, or have any feedback on how this guide could be improved, please shoot me a message 🙂